Here are some of our top picks for grooms’ gifts to surprise your man with on your wedding day

 A hip flask is another traditional groom’s gift – we particularly like this modern version from David-Louise Designs.
 You can engrave it with your groom’s name and a personal message – wrap it with a bottle of your man’s favourite spirit for a gift he’ll cherish.

-A personalised gift is something your groom can treasure for years to come.
 Give your groom something to complete his outfit on the morning of the big day.
-These cufflinks from Posh Totty Designs are perfect for the wedding day and can be worn again on special occasions and your anniversary, too.
-The personal message will also give him reassurance that you’re definitely coming, banishing any last minute nerves.
+These cufflinks from Posh Totty Designs can be worn again on special occasions and your anniversary, too.

-Avoid the stereotypical ‘Mr & Mrs’ silver frame (which you’re sure to get from an aunt or grandmother anyway!) and instead go for a piece that packs a little more punch.
-We think these photobooth-style frames are seriously cool – plus, they can double up as wedding reception decor!
-Just fill them with pictures of you and your h2b, display them in your venue, and then hang them in your home afterwards!
+We think these photo-booth-style frames are seriously cool – just fill them with pictures of you and your husband-to-be, display them in your venue, then hang them in your home afterwards!

-If you’ve already got your groom a present, or you’ve agreed that you won’t spend a lot of money on each other, then why not choose one of these little added extras just to show him you’re thinking about him?
-This personalised ’10 Things I Love About You’ box is a keepsake that you’re more likely to keep hold of than a handwritten letter – plus it’s something you can get out on every anniversary to remind yourselves how special your relationship is.
+If you’ve agreed that you won’t spend a lot of money on each other, choose one of these little-added extras just to show him you’re thinking about him.
+This personalised box is a keepsake that you’re likely to keep hold of, plus it’s something you can get out on every anniversary.

 This book may have been written in 1913, but it’s is sure to have your groom giggling to himself as he gets ready.

 Why not get your groom some stylish socks?
 These ones are sure to beat any of the pairs he’s received for Christmases or birthdays.